Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

 \begin{proof} First consider the intersection $N_H(\langle h \rangle) \cap F$: this is an infinite cyclic group, generated by the root of $h$ (which we denote $\hat{h}$).
 This contains $\langle h \rangle$ with finite index.
 But $N_H(\langle h \rangle) \cap F$ itself is a finite index subgroup of $N_H(\langle h \rangle)$, which must again contain $\langle h \rangle$ with finite index.\qedhere

 \end{proof}

 We now combine these results to prove Proposition~\ref{prop:McCool_of_free-by-finite}.

 \begin{proof}[Proof of Proposition~\ref{prop:McCool_of_free-by-finite}] Let $F$ be a finite index normal subgroup of $H$.
-By Proposition~\ref{prop:OutCentraliserEnough}, it will suffice to show that the subgroup of $\Aut_H(F)$ (viewed as automorphisms of $H$) that acts as conjugation on each subgroup $H_i$ is finitely generated.
-We use $A$ for this subgroup of $\Aut_H(F)$.
+By Corollary~\ref{cor:OutCentraliserEnough}, it will suffice to show that the subgroup of $N$ (the isomorphic image of $\Aut_H(F)$ in $\Aut(H)$) that acts as conjugation on each subgroup $H_i$ is finitely generated.
+We use $A$ for this subgroup of $N$.

 Each subgroup $H_i$ is virtually $\Z$; in particular its intersection with $F$ is generated by a single element $h_i$.
 This intersection is preserved under conjugation by elements of $H_i$ (since $F$ is a normal subgroup of $H$): in particular $H_i$ is a subgroup of $N_H(\langle h_i \rangle)$.
 By Lemma~\ref{lem:normalisers_still_virt_cyclic}, since it contains $h_i$, it is finite index in this normaliser.